 All Lifetime-Voting approved applications and documentation will be digitized so they can be preserved.
 The portion of the application that shows lineage from Joseph Bridger down through 1899 will be displayed on this website in the near future.
 We will do that in order to assist future members with their membership applications.

-Certificates were presented to all the Lifetime-Voting members in attendance at our last two gatherings.
+Certificates were presented to all the Lifetime-Voting members in attendance at our last three gatherings.

 Webmaster: Elaine Powell